Bluemont Hall

 Building History

-In front of Bluemont Hall stands the historic Bluemont Bell, which was donated to Bluemont College by Joseph Ingalls in 1861.
-According to university archives, Bluemont Central College, originally located one mile west of the K-State campus, needed a bell to signal the start of classes.
-Ingalls funded the $175 cost of the bell and its shipping in exchange for having his name engraved on it.
-Today, the bell serves as a symbol of K-State's rich heritage.
+Located in front of Bluemont Hall is the historic Bluemont Bell, which was donated to Bluemont College in 1861 by Joseph Ingalls.
+The bell was purchased to call students to class at Bluemont College, which was originally located about one mile west of the present K-State campus.
+Ingalls paid the $175 cost of the bell and its shipment in exchange for having his name engraved on it.
+Today, the Bluemont Bell stands as an enduring symbol of K-State's history and heritage.